renovatebot/renovate/docs/usage/self-hosted-configuration.md

 By default, Renovate will fetch a maximum of 20 pages when looking up Docker tags on Docker registries.

-If set to an integer, Renovate will use this value as the maximum page number.
+If set to an positive integer, Renovate will use this value as the maximum page number.
 Setting a different limit is useful for registries that ignore the `n` parameter in Renovate's query string and thus only return 50 tags per page.

 ## dockerSidecarImage